-Through empathy, nurture, and encouragement, I lead teams that celebrated the growth mindset.
+Through empathy, nurture, and encouragement, I lead teams that celebrate the growth mindset.
 Each team member is unique, and each team member has his or her own focus on growing as a professional.
 I empower my team to focus on personal growth.

 Through collaboration with business partners and cross-functional delivery partners, I advocate for the business value of design.
-In a balanced team, designers, product managers, and engineers all have an equal seat at the table and when we work together, we deliver the strongest results.
+In a balanced team, designers, product managers, and engineers all have an equal seat at the table, and when we work together, we deliver the strongest results.